Alfredo Binda's story about having been paid to skip the Giro d'Italia in 1930 is pretty well known among road cycling enthusiasts.

 Luigi Marchisio became the youngest rider ever to win the Giro d'Italia.

-Ten years later, an even younger rider, Fausto Coppi, broke his record, and to this day, Coppi remains the youngest Giro champion in history.
+Ten years later, in 1940, an even younger rider, Fausto Coppi, broke his record, and to this day, Coppi remains the youngest Giro champion in history.
+(Meanwhile Olimpio Bizzi is the youngest Giro d'Italia stage winner since 1936)

 Incidentally, Sicily’s introduction to the Italian Grand Tour didn’t come without its share of odd events.
 During the second stage, while riding near Mount Etna, Marchisio was struck in the eye by a piece of volcanic rock, forcing him to wear an eye covering for several days.